 The proportion of site at risk:

 Flood Map For Planning results:

-ABB-8:
+ABB-8

 FZ3 - 0%

 FZ2 - 0.1%

 FZ1 - 99.9%

-ABB8-1:

-FZ3 - 0%
+AB88-1-

 FZ2 - 0%

 FZ1 - 100%

-The Flood Zone values quoted show the percentage of the site at flood risk from that particular Flood Zone/event, including the percentage of the site at flood risk at a higher risk zone.
-This is because the values quoted are the area covered by each Flood Zone/extent within the site boundary.
-For example: Flood Zone 2 includes Flood Zone 3.
-Flood Zone 1 is the remaining area outside Flood Zone 2 (FZ2+ FZ1 = 100%).
+The Flood Zone values guoted show the percentage of the site at flood risk

+from that particular Flood Zone/event including the percentage of the site at

+flood risk at a higher risk zone.
+This is because the values guoted are the area

+sovered by each Elead Zone (extent within the site boundary.
+For example,

+Covered by each Flood Zone/extent within the site boundary.
+For example:

+Flood Zone 2 includes Flood Zone 3.
+Flood Zone 1 is the remaining area

+outside Flood Zone 2 (FZ2+ FZ1 = 100%).

 Modelled Results:

 ABB-8:

-3.3% - 0%

-1% - 0%
+33% - 0%

 0.1% - 0.89%

+The stat

 Fluvial ABB8-1:

 3.3% - 0%

 1% - 0%

-0.1% - 0%

-Modelled results show the percentage of site at risk from a given AEP flood event.
+Modelled results show the percentage of site at risk from a given AEP flood

+event.

 Available data:

 The 2015 River Anker and 2023 Warwickshire County Council's Nuneaton

-detailed hydraulic models have been used within this assessment.
+detailed hydraulic models have been used within this assessment

+Flood shows stavistics.

 Flood characteristics:

 Both of these models indicate that the sites are at very low risk of fluvial

 flooding.
 The majority of the sites are not encroached by the modelled fluvial

 flood extents.
 Data from the River Anker hydraulic model shows that the

 south-western part of site ABB-8, at the corner of Church Street and Justice

 Walk, is encroached during all modelled fluvial events, excluding the 3.3%

 defended, 1% AEP defended and the 1% AEP +20CC.
 Data from the River

 Anker portion of the WCC Nuneaton hydraulic model shows the south-western

-corner of site ABB-8 to only be encroached during all modelled 0.1% AEP
+corner of site ABB-8 to only be encroached during all modelled 0.1% AFP

 events.
 All modelled fluvial flood events for both models also encroach Wheat

-Street, excluding the River Anker's 3.3% AEP defended event.
+Street excluding the River Anker's 3.3% AFP defended event.
 Some of these

-modelled extents situated along Wheat Street do encroach site ABB8-1 in the
+modelled extents situated along Wheat Street do operated site ARR9-1 in the

+could worther corner and site APP 9 in the parth worther server however

-south-western corner and site ABB-8 in the north-western corner, however,
+south-western corner and site ADD-8 in the north-western corner, nowever,

-this is minimal.

 Proportion of site at risk (RoFfSW):

+ABB-8:

 3.3% AEP - 0%

-Surface Water Max depth - Om

-Max velocity - 0m/s

-1% AEP - 0%

 Max depth - 0m

-Max velocity - 0m/s
+Surface Water Max velocity - 0m/s

+1% AEP $-0\%$

+Max denth - Om

+Max velocity Om/c

+Max velocity - UII/S

-0.1% AEP - 9.1%
+10-1% AFP - 9.1%